General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 3. Sales Contract

-If the parties have set a period for the delivery dates, during which the customer can call upon the goods, the customer must place an order for the products by the final day at the latest.
+If the parties have set a period for the shipping dates, during which the Buyer can call upon the goods, the Buyer must place an order for the products by the final day at the latest.
 In the absence of the necessary information for the calculation of the period, the date of conclusion of the contract must be assumed.

-If the customer does not call upon the products in time, Supplier can set a reasonable deadline for them.
-If no call is made within this period, Supplier may deliver the products to the customer unsolicited and claim damages in addition to the price.
+If the Buyer does not call upon the products in time, Supplier can set a reasonable deadline for them.
+If no call is made within this period, Supplier may deliver the products to the Buyer unsolicited and claim damages in addition to the price.

-The customer must give Supplier timely notice of any technical requirements as well as legal, governmental, and other regulations, so long as they are of significance, that apply at the destination of delivery.
+The Buyer must give Supplier timely notice of any technical requirements as well as legal, governmental, and other regulations, so long as they are of significance, that apply at the destination of delivery.

-If the documentation is not included in the scope of services, the customer can obtain it in the usual version for a fee.
-If the customer wishes to receive documentation in special forms or in languages that are not available, this must be agreed separately.
+If the documentation is not included in the scope of services, the Buyer can obtain it in the usual version for a fee.
+If the Buyer wishes to receive documentation in special forms or in languages that are not available, this must be agreed separately.

 6. Intellectual Property

-Subject to the license terms stating to the contrary, the customer and their customers have only the right to use the software, the results of work, the know-how, the data carriers and the documentation with the corresponding product, but not for independent sale, distribution, reproduction, extension or modification.
+Subject to the license terms stating to the contrary, the Buyer and their Buyers have only the right to use the software, the results of work, the knowhow, the data carriers, and the documentation with the corresponding product, but not for independent sale, distribution, reproduction, extension, or modification.

-Ownership and the right to further use remain with Supplier or his licensor, also when the customer subsequently changes the software, work results or know–how blueprints.
+Ownership and the right to further use remain with Supplier or his licensor, also when the Buyer subsequently changes the software, work results or know–how blueprints.

-The customer shall take essential precautions to protect against the undesired access or misuse of software, work results and documentation by an unauthorized party.
+The Buyer shall take essential precautions to protect against the undesired access or misuse of software, work results and documentation by an unauthorized party.

-The customer may make necessary backup files.
+The Buyer may make necessary backup files.
 He shall correspondingly mark and classify as well as keep them under lock and key.

 7. Technical Specifications